Pamichael2004/Leaflet_Challenge/Starter_Code/README.md

 # Leaflet_Challenge
-Step 1: Store our API endpoint as query Url
+Step 1: Store  API endpoint as query Url
 Step 2: Perform a GET request to the query URL
-Step 3: Define a function that we want to run once for each feature in the features array Step 3.1:Give each feature a popup that describes the place and time of the earthquake Step 5: Send earthquakes layer to the createMap function Step 6:Create the base layers
+Step 3: Define a function that to run once for each feature in the features array Step 3.1:Give each feature a popup that describes the place and time and magnitude of the earthquake Step 5: Send earthquakes layer to the createMap function Step 6:Create the base layers
 Step 7:Create a baseMaps object